microsoft/azure-api-management-monetization/documentation/deployment-details.md

 In summary, we have defined one internal (billing) and one external (address) API.
 The only API that consumers will be able to subscribe to (using the set of differently priced products) will be the address API.

-Each of these APIs and products is defined in [apiConfiguration/config.yaml](../apiConfiguration/config.yaml), and each has a set of policies defined, and an Open API definition attached.
+Each of these APIs and products is defined in the Bicep templates, and each has a set of policies defined, and an Open API definition attached.

 ### Named Values